 Yes.
 We will continue to offer our high-quality services through Telehealth to limit in-person visits to those most in need.
 This is in line with Toronto Public Health authorities’ recommendations to stay home, stay safe.

 All services that can be adequately delivered by Telehealth Services will continue.
-Your clinician will contact you if you meet our criteria for in-centre services based on our four priority stages. you of your eligibility for in-person service.
+Your clinician will contact you if you meet our criteria for in-centre services based on our four priority stages.

 What we’re doing to keep you safe